kevingallagher/Major-Project-Ideas/README.md

 ## What’s the business model?

-Pitched towards larger sports companies
+Pitched towards larger sports companies as a fitness aid

 **Or**